AlonsoVallejo/ESP32_IoT_GreenHouse/readme.md

 # ESP32 IoT Greenhouse Monitoring System

 Developed an IoT solution for greenhouse monitoring using an ESP32 microcontroller.
-The system collects real-time data from sensors (light, temperature, humidity, PIR, water level) and controls actuators (LEDs, relays) based on environmental conditions.
+The system collects real-time data from sensors (light, temperature, humidity, PIR, water level) and controls actuators (LEDs, relays, irrigation system) based on environmental conditions.
 Data is displayed on an OLED screen and sent to a backend server built with Node.js, which integrates with Firebase Realtime Database for storage and timestamping.
 The project leverages FreeRTOS for multitasking, PlatformIO for firmware development, and RESTful APIs for communication.
 Designed for efficient monitoring and automation of greenhouse environments.

 ## Features

 - **ESP32 Tasks**:
   - Read sensor data (light, temperature, humidity, PIR, water level).
-  - Control actuators (LED, relays).
+  - Control actuators (LED, relays, irrigation system).
   - Update an OLED display with real-time data.
   - Send sensor and actuator data to a backend server.

+- **Irrigation Control**:
+  - Automatically activates the irrigation system based on temperature and humidity thresholds.
+  - Includes hysteresis to prevent frequent toggling.
+  - Ensures stable operation by validating sensor data.

 - **Backend Server**:
   - Receives data from the ESP32 via HTTP POST requests.